 Endurance automobile racing began at Daytona International Raceway in Florida shortly after the course opened in April of 1959, beginning with a six hour sports car race.
-Following a series of expansions to the race, the first 24 Hours of Daytona took place in 1966 and was won by Ken Miles and Lloyd Ruby driving a Ford GT40 Mk.
+The green flag at the first 24 Hours of Daytona took flew in 1966.
+Ken Miles and Lloyd Ruby won the event driving a Ford GT40 Mk.
 II.
-The race was dominated by American and European cars for decades until this day in 1992 when Japanese racers Masahiro Hasemi, Kazuyoshi Hoshino and Toshio Suzuki took home the gold driving a Nissan R91CP (pictured) sponsored by Nissan Motorsports Intl.
-They covered 2,712.720 miles (4,365.7 km) during their monumental victory, bringing the trophy to Japan for the first time.
+For decades Porsche dominated the race, with an occasional American or other European win.
+Then, on this day in 1992 when Japanese racers Masahiro Hasemi, Kazuyoshi Hoshino and Toshio Suzuki took the trophy to Japan for the first time.
+They raced a Nissan R91CP (pictured) sponsored by Nissan Motorsports Intl.
+Together, the drivers covered 2,712.720 miles (4,365.7 km) during their monumental victory.